keycloak/terraform-provider-keycloak/docs/resources/openid_client_scope.md

 - `consent_screen_text` - (Optional) When set, a consent screen will be displayed to users authenticating to clients with this scope attached.
 The consent screen will display the string value of this attribute.
 - `include_in_token_scope` - (Optional) When `true`, the name of this client scope will be added to the access token property 'scope' as well as to the Token Introspection Endpoint response.
 When `false`, this scope will be omitted from the token and from the Token Introspection Endpoint response.
 Defaults to `true`.
 - `gui_order` - (Optional) Specify order of the client scope in GUI (such as in Consent page) as integer.
+- `dynamic` - (Optional) When `true`, this client scope is a dynamic scope that supports parameterized values.
+Dynamic scopes are useful for fine-grained authorization.
+Defaults to `false`.
+- `dynamic_scope_regexp` - (Optional) A regular expression pattern to validate dynamic scope names.
+When specified, scope names must match this pattern.
+If not specified for dynamic scopes, the default pattern `scope:parameter` is used (e.g., `resource:read`, `group:admin`).

 ## Import